-Devoting tech-free time to the people you love is crucial, said Ben Michaelis, clinical psychologist and author of "Your Next Big Thing: Ten Small Steps to Get Moving and Get Happy" (Wolf Street $Press). \ That means spending time with the people who matter most without using your phone for$ "The deepest forms of connection are still face to face," Michaelis said.
-"We read each other's face and body language; we appreciate context and nuance in ways that flat communications that come through our computers and devices don't allow."
-"The things that characterize our most substantial relationships - our ability to create those - are impeded when the majority of our conversation is done through text," Floyd said. @ Related
+Devoting tech-free time to the people you love is crucial, said Ben Michaelis, clinical psychologist and author of Your Next Big Thing: Ten Small Steps To Get Moving And Get Happy (Wolf Street Press).
+That means spending time with the people who matter most, without using your phone for distraction.

-LIFE & STYLE Google alum creates VProud, troll-free social network for women Recommended

-A method used by most to pay down credit card debt at a..

-Drivers Surprised They Never Knew This Rule Comments
+"The deepest forms of connection are still face to face," Michaelis said.
+"We read each other's face and body language; we appreciate context and nuance in ways that flat communications that come through our computers and devices don't

+When people feel lonely, they tend to exercise less, drink more, smoke and eat more calories.
+Photo: Shutterstock

-Got something to say?
-Start the conversation and be the first to comment.
-ADD A COMMENT Several years ago, Floyd conducted a survey for skin-care products company Nivea on how Americans felt about affection and touch.
-The results showed that three in four adults agreed that "Americans are in a state of affection hunger."
-People also reported having more physical contact with their cellphones than other people.
-We may reach for our phones when we really should be throwing our arms around loved ones.
-Sometimes it takes more than an emoji to cheer us up.
-Even if we manage to put down our laptops, tablets and phones, we may still seek out technology to distract us from being truly together, focused on each other.
-"Sitting on the couch at night watching TV or streaming Netflix while you sit next to your significant other is not quality time."
-Strohman said.
-Primal need for affection Humans are social creatures, so we don't just enjoy social interactions and relationships, we need them, Floyd said.
-When you are lonely, "you are missing something that is fundamentally necessary for your life."
+Several years ago, Floyd conducted a survey for skincare products firm Nivea on how Americans felt about affection and touch.
+The results showed that 3 in 4 adults agreed that "Americans are in a state of affection hunger."
+People reported having more physical contact with their cellphones than other people.

+Even if we put down our laptops, tablets and phones, we may still seek out technology to distract us from being truly together, focused on each other.

+"Sitting on the couch at night watching TV while you sit next to your significant other is not quality time," Strohman said.

+Humans are social creatures, so we don't just enjoy social interactions and relationships, we need them, Floyd said.

 "When people feel deprived of meaningful connection with others, they don't take care of themselves as well as they should," Floyd writes.
-Lonely people tend to exercise less, drink more, are more likely to smoke, and eat more of their daily calories as fat, Floyd explains in his book.
+Lonely people tend to exercise less, drink more, are more likely to smoke and eat more of their daily calories as fat, Floyd says in his book.
 They are also more likely to have sleep disorders, chronic pain or a weaker immune system.

 So what can we do to not feel so alone?
 One of the best ways to invite more affection is to give more, Floyd said.
 Invite people over or to do activities with you, like going for a hike or out to dinner.
-And when you do have the chance to spend time with someone, for goodness' sake, put down your phone.
-Reconnecting on a personal level We asked the experts we talked to for advice for feeling less lonely and more authentically connected to the people in our lives.
-Here is what they said: Don't get trapped in the ease and convenience of online interactions.
-"Social skills are what suffer most when people socialize predominantly online," Martinez said.
-Make a consistent effort to unplug, Strohman said.
-"Taking breaks, real breaks, not just for an hour or two, but for a day or week at a time, is critical in this regard," Michaelis added.
-Go out to dinner at a restaurant without TVs all over the walls, and leave your phones in the car, Dilley said.
-Think broadly about what you consider affection to be.
-When you feel lonely, take an inventory of the ways you already receive affection.
-It may show you your situation isn't as bad as it appears at first glance, Floyd said.
-Affection can be verbal (saying, "I love you"), nonverbal (hugging, kissing, holding hands) or socially supportive (acknowledging someone's birthday or listening to a friend's problems).
-Do something that forces eye contact.
-That doesn't mean watching TV together or playing video games.
-While those can be fine pastimes, cut technology out of the equation sometimes, Strohman said. jreynolds@tribpub.com Twitter @reynoldsjessica Copyright @ 2015, Chicago Tribune

-ADVERTISEMEN
+And when you do have the chance to spend time with someone, for goodness' sake, put down your phone. - Chicago Tribune/Tribune News Service